 Preserving the painful past in Perquin

 The Salvadoran civil war was fought between various guerrilla factions cobbled together into a movement called the FMLN vs. the Salvadoran government’s US-backed military.
 It was the second longest civil war in Central American history and it didn’t end until 1992.
-Some of the earliest fighting happened in Suchitoto.
-Horrible things happened in Suchitoto and around El Slavador, but some of the most notorious atrocities happened along what is now called the Ruta de la Paz.
+Some of the earliest and most gruesome fighting happened in Suchitoto, but horrible things happened all around El Slavador and some of the most notorious atrocities happened along what is now called the Ruta de la Paz.

-The region is still staunchly FMLN (which became a political party and is currently in power in El Salvador) and many of the people you’ll meet were guerrillas, including the staff of the excellent Museum of the Revolution (US$1.25 per person).
+The region is still staunchly FMLN (which became a political party and is currently in power in El Salvador) and many of the people we met were guerrillas, including the staff of the excellent Museum of the Revolution (US$1.25 per person).

 When we arrived at the humble, low-slung museum we met Carlos who told us he was a guerrilla fighter and now works at the museum.
 After giving us a thorough history of the war (we were really proud of ourselves for following it in Spanish) Carlos shadowed us as we slowly toured the simple but moving exhibits, pointing out anything important that he felt we might have missed.
 And there was a lot of important stuff.